aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/rendering-shapes-separately-from-a-document/_index.md

 title: Rendering Shapes Separately from a Document in C++
 articleTitle: Rendering Shapes Separately from a Document
 linktitle: Rendering Shapes Separately from a Document
-description: "Aspose.Words for C++ provides the ability to extract various graphic objects, such as images, text box containing paragraphs, or arrow shapes, when processing a document, and export them to an external location."
+description: "Extract various graphic objects, such as images, text box containing paragraphs, or arrow shapes, when processing a document, and export them to an external location."
 type: docs
 weight: 40
 url: /cpp/rendering-shapes-separately-from-a-document/